madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 When the function that we seek to optimize, :math:`y = F(a, b, c, ...; x)`, can be written in the form :math:`y = a \; f(x) + b \; g(x) + c \; h(x) + ...`,
-according to the number of parameters :math:`a, b, c, ...` and with the functions :math:`f(x), g(x), h(x), ...` being known, the algorithm is linear with respect to the optimization parameters.
+according to some number of parameters :math:`a, b, c, ...` and with known functions :math:`f(x), g(x), h(x), ...`, the algorithm is linear with respect to the optimization parameters.

 Even more generally, if the function :math:`y = F(a, b, c, ...; x)` can be transformed into :math:`F(x, y) = A \; f(x, y) + B \; g(x, y) + C \; h(x, y)`